The French National Gaming Authority

 Features of the French Gaming Licence

-The L’autorité Nationale des Jeux (ANJ), or National Gaming Authority is responsible for issuing licences to gambling providers.
+The L’autorité Nationale des Jeux (ANJ), or National Gaming Authority, is responsible for gambling providers and casino licensing.
 There are 3 types of licences for the 3 types of online gambling activities allowed by French gambling law.
 They are:

-• Online sports betting (live betting, pool betting and fixed odds betting).
+• Online sports betting (live, pool, and fixed odds betting).

 • Online horse race betting.